If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 Explanation

-SLA badges are always displayed in calendar hours.
-Real time remaining appears, so agents can prioritize their work.
-Although you can choose to calculate the target time in business hours, the timer will still display time in calendar hours and won't take into consideration non-working days or holidays set in your account.
+SLA badges always display in calendar hours.
+Real time remaining appears so agents can prioritize their work.
+Although you can choose to calculate the target time in business hours, the timer still displays time in calendar hours and won't take into consideration non-working days or holidays set in your account.

 Different SLAs

-For a detailed explanation, see this article: Why do I see differences in SLA target hours?
+For a detailed explanation, see Why do I see differences in SLA target hours?

 Newly applied SLA executes additional breach event